nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 {% endhighlight %}
 {% endprotip %}

+If a user is referred to a page running Journeys via a Branch link, then referring link data will be passed into the Journeys call-to-action by default.
+If you’re using setBranchViewData() to specify link data for Journeys on that page, the only data from setBranchViewData() that will be used are [dynamic Journeys layout parameters](https://dev.branch.io/marketing-channels/journeys/advanced/#dynamic-journeys-layout-customization); all other data in that call will be ignored, unless `make_new_link` is set to `true` in `branch.init()`.
+You can find more information [here](https://dev.branch.io/marketing-channels/journeys/guide/#preserve-discard-referring-link-data).

 **Note:** You should [integrate the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app and [configure deep link routing]({{base.url}}/getting-started/deep-link-routing) for deferred deep linking and attribution.

 ## Create Journey banner or interstitial